Overview of the Med/Dent School Application Process (updated 8/3/13)

 This document provides an overview of the process used in applying to medical or dental schools.
 It consists of the frequently asked questions of potential medical/dental school applicants.
 Students should also look at the following detailed lists of what premed students should do each semester while at Xavier.

 A BRIEF TIMETABLE FOR STUDENTS APPLYING IN 2014 FOR ENTRY IN THE FALL OF 2015

 (Detailed schedules for Junior Year is available at Jr-Fall

-- September: a) Meet with a Premedical Adviser to assess your progress and b) Prepare a GOOD copy of your Personal Statement AND your Post-Secondary Experiences Form (Note: It is important to prepare these items NOW so that they'll be in good shape to get faculty evaluations in November)
+- September: a) Meet with a Premedical Adviser to assess your progress and b) actively work on revising your Personal Statement AND your Post-Secondary Experiences Form.
+Revision should be submitted to the Premedical Office at email@example.com.
+Note: It is important to prepare these items NOW so that they'll be in good shape to get faculty evaluations in November.

 - September-December: Attend ALL free MCAT review sessions offered on-campus so you can decide which review is BEST for you to pay to enroll in for the Spring!!!

 - September-December: Explore summer enrichment and research programs for 2015 (apply early)!!
 If you will NOT be attending a formal enrichment or research program, we encourage you to secure some other type of summer experience that demonstrates you interest in medicine (e.g. volunteering at a hospital or nursing home, shadowing, etc.).

 - October: a) Make revisions to your Personal Statement AND your Post-Secondary Experiences Form and b) Get information/applications for summer programs.